dogatana/honkit-plugin-styles-sass/README.md

     }
 }
 ```
-- remove DateTime string from the name of output css
+- remove DateTime string from the name of output
 - directory path is preserved as specified in book.json

 ex) In the following case, _book/styles/website/sample.css will be stored.